share424/attention-based-question-answering/readme.md

 # Attention Based Question Answering
-This project used [CoQa](https://github.com/stanfordnlp/coqa-baselines) datasets.
-This dataset is for conversational question answering, but I make this project for just simple question answering.
+This project uses [CoQa](https://github.com/stanfordnlp/coqa-baselines) datasets.
+This dataset is for conversational question answering, but I make this project just for simple question answering.

 ## Model Pipeline
-This project consist of three module, Question Analysis, Passage Retriever, and Answer Finder
+This project consists of three modules, Question Analysis, Passage Retriever, and Answer Finder

 ![](https://github.com/share424/attention-based-question-answering/blob/master/images/architechture.png?raw=true)

-The pipeline will receive two input, the question and the context of the question (e.g. news, article, etc).
-The question will be feed to the Question analysis and the context will be splitted by sentence and feed to the passage retriever to get the proposed sentence that contains the answer.
-Finally the answer finder will be receive the question and the proposed sentence as input and generate predicted answer.
+The pipeline will receive two inputs, the question and the context of the question (e.g. news, article, etc).
+The question will be feed to the Question analysis and the context will be split by sentence and feed to the passage retriever to get the proposed sentence that contains the answer.
+Finally, the answer finder will receive the question and the proposed sentence as input and generate a predicted answer.

 ## Question Analysis
 The point of the question analysis is to extract information from the question, you can use NER (Named entity recognition) to do this, but in this project I use [SBert](https://www.sbert.net/) to get the embedding of the question.